Jerry-25-creator/GHION-ERP/README.md

  GHION ERP — Manufacturing & Accounting System

-A web-based ERP built for **GHION INVESTMENTS AND ENTERPRISE LTD**, a tissue and paper-products manufacturer in Uganda.
+A web-based ERP system built for **GHION INVESTMENTS AND ENTERPRISE LTD**, a tissue and paper-products manufacturer in Uganda.
 It replaces Excel-based record keeping with a single, auditable system covering the factory floor to the financial statements.